cloudinary/cloudinary_android/README.md

 ### Setup

 Each request for building a URL of a remote cloud resource must have the `cloud_name` parameter set.
-Setting the `cloud_name` parameter can be done either when initializing the library, or by using the CLOUDINARY_URL meta-data property in `AndroidManifest.xml`.
+You can set the `cloud_name` parameter either when initializing the library, or by using the CLOUDINARY_URL meta-data property in `AndroidManifest.xml`.

 The entry point of the library is the `MediaManager` object. `MediaManager.init()` must be called before using the library, preferably in `Application.onCreate()`.
 Here's an example of setting the configuration parameters programmatically in your `Applicaion.onCreate(`: